 SVP, Government Relations, 4A's

 SATURDAY MORNING and P&G talk about shifting perceptions on unconscious bias with their campaign “The Look”, creating work with deep social impact and new models of partnership between creative agencies and marketers.

 ECD, 72 & Sunny, Saturday Morning

 Every brand has a story.
-But in order to break through the noise, they have to be creative about how, and where, they choose to tell it.
-Chas Edwards, co-founder of Pop-Up Magazine Productions, moderates a conversation on the rising trend of 'live' events and journalism; the power of print and new ways to bring it to life in 2019; and the importance of ephemeral storytelling and advertising in our 24/7 news cycle.
+But in order to break through the noise, they have to be creative about how, and, where they choose to tell it.
+Chas Edwards (Pop-Up Magazine Productions) and Cecelia Cox (Google) discuss how Google's advertising campaigns find new life on the Pop-Up Magazine stage.
+Hear from the perspective of the publisher and the brand on the value of "live" advertising.
+This will touch on the rising trend of "live" events and journalism, the importance of ephemeral storytelling in our 24/7 news cycle, and more.

 With over 336 million mobile app users in the U.S., apps now have the power to make or break a brand.
 As mobile has become the primary screen for consumers, new brands are launching every day through apps like Instagram.
 Successful brands are fully embracing this new reality by reaching consumers on mobile devices through in-app advertising and leveraging their own official apps to keep customers engaged and create loyalty.

 Head of Addressable Media and Technology, The Hershey Company